okfn/okfn_iati/docs/data_requirements.md

 4. **Currency**: Use standard 3-letter ISO currency codes (USD, EUR, GBP, etc.).
 5. **Country Codes**: Use standard ISO 2-letter country codes (HN, SV, GT, NI, CR, PA, etc.).
 6. **Sector Codes**: Use the OECD DAC 5-digit purpose codes.
+7. **Codelist Values**: All fields with specific codelists must use the exact code values from the linked IATI standard codelists.

 ## Additional Information Needed

 If you have any of the following information, please include it:

-1. **Policy Markers**: If the activity targets specific policy areas (gender equality, environment, etc.)
-2. **Default Currency**: The main currency used for the activity
+1. **Default Currency**: The main currency used for the activity (use [ISO 4217 code](https://iatistandard.org/en/iati-standard/203/codelists/currency/))
-3. **Humanitarian Flag**: Whether the activity is humanitarian in nature (Yes/No)
+2. **Humanitarian Flag**: Whether the activity is humanitarian in nature (Yes/No)
-4. **Related Activities**: If this activity is related to other activities you report
+3. **Related Activities**: If this activity is related to other activities you report (specify [RelatedActivityType code](https://iatistandard.org/en/iati-standard/203/codelists/relatedactivitytype/))
+4. **Collaboration Type**: Type of collaboration (use [CollaborationType code](https://iatistandard.org/en/iati-standard/203/codelists/collaborationtype/))
+5. **Aid Type**: Type of aid (use [AidType code](https://iatistandard.org/en/iati-standard/203/codelists/aidtype/))

 ## Questions?